Master in the Study of Law

 - Course of study is designed to meet individual goals and needs

-Courses offered at the Atlanta campus beginning in the Fall of 2018 will include: Introduction to American Law, Legislative Process and Statutory Interpretation, Administrative Law, Health Law and Policy, Employment Law, Constitutional Law, Corporate Law, State and Local Government, and Federal Law, as well as specialized seminars to meet a range of student needs.
-Atlanta-based students also have the option to choose from the broad array of classes taught in Athens.
+Representative courses offered at the Atlanta campus beginning in the Fall of 2018 will include: Introduction to American Law, Legislative Process and Statutory Interpretation, Administrative Law, Health Law and Policy, Employment Law, Constitutional Law, Corporate Law, State and Local Government, and Federal Law, as well as specialized seminars to meet a range of student needs.